Hiking the Narrows in Zion National Park - What to Expect and Tips

-Cost: $35 for a vehicle up to 15 people and is good for 7 days.
+Cost: $35 for a vehicle up to 15 people and is good for 7 days to enter Zion National Park.
 We had a National Park Pass so were able to get in this park for FREE.

 Park hours: 24 hours a day every day